-Academic progress will be checked at the end of each term for which the student is enrolled.
-A student who fails to meet any of the standards will be placed on Title IV warning for one term.
-During that term, the student will continue to be eligible for Title IV aid.
+Academic progress will be checked at the end of each quarter for which the student is enrolled.
+A student, who is receiving Title IV funds and fails to meet any of the standards at the end of the quarter, will be placed on Financial Aid Warning.
+Any student on Financial Aid Warning during that quarter may continue to receive Title IV funds for one quarter.
+At the end of the quarter, if the student has met the standards, the student is considered to be meeting Satisfactory Academic Progress

-Academic Probation